 The BART Silicon Valley Extension Project is a 16-mile extension of the BART system to Santa Clara County that is being funded and constructed to BART standards by VTA.
 VTA will continue to own the assets it funds and constructs, however BART will independently operate the extension of its system.
 Phase I, the Berryessa Extension, is a 10-mile extension, including two BART stations.
-This extension begins in Fremont, south of the Warm Springs/South Fremont BART Station, and proceeds along the former Union Pacific Railroad Company right-of-way through Milpitas, the location of the first station, to the Berryessa area of North San Jose, the location of the second station.
-The Berryessa Extension (Phase I) is now in revenue service, having begun starting June 13, 2020.
+This extension begins in Fremont, south of the Warm Springs/South Fremont BART Station, and proceeds along the former Union Pacific Railroad Company right-ofway through Milpitas, the location of the first station, to the Berryessa area of North

-Milpitas Transit Center, connection between BART and VTA Light Rail
+Berryessa Transit Center, connection between BART and VTA